Use 3 simple acupressure points to enhance your digestion

 If the stomach is strong, a person has the ability to transform food into valuable nutrients that the body can use.
 If the digestive force is weak or blocked, the body will not receive the nutrients it needs or properly eliminate waste.

 You may have heard of acupressure.

 Chinese medicine understands the body as constantly balancing the opposing and interdependent forces of yin and yang, which are like the water and fire aspects of the body.
-This constant balancing act is expressed as qi (commonly spelled chi), which translates to “energy.”
+This constant balancing act is expressed as qi (commonly spelled chi), translating to “energy.”

 Each organ in the body has its own qi and follows a specific pathway.
 Much like a river running through the earth, qi runs through pathways in the body called meridians.
 Meridians are like rivers of qi in the body.
 Where the qi collects is called an acupoint.
 Stimulating these acupoints is called acupressure.

 - Use four levels of pressure, gently pressing deeper each time.

 - At the deepest level, massage the area in a circular motion.

 When acupressure is combined with the right essential oil — we love Vibrant Blue Oils — the effect may be comparable to acupuncture.
 Many times, an acupuncturist will use essential oils on children or on patients who do not wish to be needled.

 You can massage an essential oil directly into an acupoint.
 Or, after applying acupressure, place an essential oil directly on an acupoint.

 3 soothing acupressure points to help regulate your digestion